Power My Analytics' Sovereign SQL Warehouse Solution

 1. Just like PMA's own data warehouse, our hosted MySQL data warehouse solution will not store the values of live fields.

-2. If you need to store live field values in MySQL, our MySQL export feature will retrieve the live fields in a Data Explorer report and export them to your MySQL database at the scheduled time.
+2. If you need to store live field values in MySQL, our MySQL export feature will retrieve the live fields in a Data Builder report and export them to your MySQL database at the scheduled time.
 For more information on setting up MySQL exports, please see How to Export to MySQL.

 Getting Started